krokedil/klarna-payments-for-woocommerce/readme.txt

 2. Express checkout

 == Changelog ==
+= 2024.11.12    - version 3.8.3 =
+* Fix           - Fixed an issue where the customer could place an order on the pay for order page without consenting to the terms and conditions.
+* Tweak         - The checkout will be blocked while the checkout is being processed.
+* Tweak         - If the locale is modified, the existing session will be dropped, and a new one will be created.
+This should ensure that Klarna has the correct locale, and improve compatibility with i18n plugins.
+* Feature       - [KOSM] Added the 'kosm_show_everywhere' filter hook to allow the placement to be shown on all pages.
+* Tweak         - [KOSM] Updated the product description.
+* Tweak         - [KEC] The KEC button will remain hidden on a variable product page until a variant is selected.
+* Tweak         - [KEC] Updated the product description.
+* Tweak         - [SIWK] Updated the product description.
+* Fix           - [Settings] Fixed an issue where the preview would still show the old preview after updating the settings until the user refreshes the page.
+* Fix           - Bump release version.

 = 2024.11.12    - version 3.8.2 =
 * Fix           - Fixed an issue where the customer could place an order on the pay for order page without consenting to the terms and conditions.
 * Tweak         - The checkout will be blocked while the checkout is being processed.